-• There must a clear plan setting out two walks per dog each day for a minimum of 20 minutes each or two sessions of access to a secure open area away from the kennel unit.
+• There must be a clear plan setting out two walks per dog each day for a minimum of 20 minutes each or two sessions of access to a secure open area away from the kennel unit.
+There must be an alternative form of enrichment planned for dogs which cannot be exercised for veterinary reasons for the same periods of time.

 7.3 The animals' behaviour and any changes of behaviour must be monitored.

-Advice must be sought, as appropriate and without delay, from a veterinarian or, in the case of fish, any person competent to give such advice if adverse or abnormal behaviour is detected.
+Advice must be sought, as appropriate and without delay, from a veterinarian or, in the case of fish, any person competent to give such advice if adverse or unusual behaviour is detected.

-- The behaviour of individual dogs must be monitored daily and changes in behaviour and/or behaviours indicative of suffering, stress, fear, aggression and anxiety must be recorded and acted upon.
-All staff must be able to identify dogs that are anxious or fearful about contact. - Advice must be obtained where necessary from a suitably qualified clinical animal behaviourist. - Dogs likely to, or showing, signs of being nervous or stressed must be located in a suitable part of the establishment, bearing in mind their individual disposition.
-This could include: elderly dogs; nervous dogs; dogs on some medications.
-Where a dog shows signs of being nervous, stressed or fearful, steps must be taken to address this.
+- The behaviour of individual dogs must be monitored daily and changes in behaviour and/or behaviours indicative of suffering, stress, fear, aggression and anxiety must be recorded and acted upon with all information passed onto the owner.
+Records of assessment must be kept. - All staff must be able to identify abnormalities, and in particular dogs that are anxious or fearful about contact. - Dogs likely to, or showing, signs of being nervous or stressed must be located in a suitable part of the establishment, bearing in mind their individual disposition.
+Where a dog is showing signs of being nervous, stressed or fearful, steps must be taken to address this.

-7.4 Where used, training methods or equipment must not cause pain, suffering or injury.
+7.4 Where used, training methods or equipment must not cause pain, suffering, injury or fear.

-• Training must be reward based (i.e. reward desired behaviour and ignore unwanted behaviour).
+Training must be reward based (i.e. reward desired behaviour and ignore unwanted behaviour).

-- 7.5 All immature animals must be given suitable and adequate opportunities to- - (a) learn how to interact with people, their own species and other animals where such interaction benefits their welfare, and - (b) become habituated to noises, objects and activities in their environment.
+- 7.5 All immature animals must be given suitable and adequate opportunities to - - (a) learn how to interact with people, their own species and other animals where such interaction benefits their welfare, and - (b) become habituated to noises, objects and activities in their environment.